Aerius01/MDPI/README.md

 **Editorial responsibility**

-Editorial responsibility for the [list of online services provided] of the Forschungsverbund Berlin e.
+Editorial responsibility for this repository of the Forschungsverbund Berlin e.
 V. lies with the managing director, Martin Böhnke, for the non-scientific content and the director (a. i.) of IGB, Professor Sonja Jähnig, for the scientific content.